docs

 This is the simplest migration path.

-Path B. Use the wizard for OAuth or modern provider setup
+Path B. Use the vuMailKit Email Setup Wizard for OAuth or modern provider setup

 If you want to support:

-The wizard lets the end user detect settings, authenticate where supported, send a test message, and save the managed profile for later use.
+The vuMailKit Email Setup Wizard lets the end user enter an email address, validate it, detect provider/server settings, authenticate through OAuth where supported and enabled, send a test message, and save the managed profile for later use without writing OAuth flow code in the application.

-What happens if you do not run the wizard
+What happens if you do not run the vuMailKit Email Setup Wizard

-If you do not run the wizard, the application will continue to use the values your program is already supplying through the existing code and legacy-compatible runtime behavior.
+If you do not run the vuMailKit Email Setup Wizard, the application will continue to use the values your program is already supplying through the existing code and legacy-compatible runtime behavior.

 That means many older vuMail applications can move to vuMailKit and continue working without forcing an immediate workflow change for the user.

-What happens after you do run the wizard
+What happens after you do run the vuMailKit Email Setup Wizard

-Once the user runs the wizard and saves a profile, vuMailKit begins using the managed-profile model for normal persistence.
+Once the user runs the vuMailKit Email Setup Wizard and saves a profile, vuMailKit begins using the managed-profile model for normal persistence.

 That means: